 Where to stay in Seminyak?

 As traffic is so manic in Bali I recommend you spend a couple of nights in Seminyak to try a few of these places and do some yoga.
-For budget travelers, I can recommend this Airbnb - EUR 16 per night and in walking distance from most of these Seminyak restaurants!
-Use this code and get EUR 25 off your first trip.
+For budget travelers, I can recommend the MaxOne which is an inexpensive hotel in Seminyak and and in walking distance from most of these Seminyak restaurants!
+You can book a room here.

-If you wanted something a little fancier I would book a room at the Alila, one of the best hotels in Seminyak - do go for an ocean view room on one of the top floors and don't miss out on their goodnight cookies before bed.
+If you wanted something a little fancier You can book a room here, one of the best hotels in Seminyak - do go for an ocean view room on one of the top floors and don't miss out on their goodnight cookies before bed.